SAP-samples/fiori-elements-feature-showcase/README.md

 The sample uses the CreationDialog creation mode, but "NewPage" and "Inline" also work ("Inline" only on the Object Page).

-The special part for the tree table is the "nodeType" property, via which a creation menu can be achived, in which for each key in the "values" object, an option is shown.
+Tip: Use the "nodeType" property in the tree table to achieve a creation menu in which a separate option is shown for each key in the "values" object.

 The value of the keys in the "values" object can either be a string, which is then the label, or in case of CreationDialog an object, to provide a label as well as an alternative creation dialog, which overrides the original creation dialog, specified via "creationFields" in "creationMode".